 We require our various operations and subsidiaries worldwide to report allegations of regulatory violations to our EHS&S group for tracking, evaluation and corrective action, where appropriate.
-In 2014, six instances resulted in a notice of violation.
-Two of these resulted in penalties.
-One stemmed from incomplete inspection and maintenance records and the other involved exceeding wastewater discharge limits.
+In 2015, five instances resulted in a notice of violation.
+Two were administrative due to late filing of reports.
+Three others involved exceeding wastewater discharge limits: one of which resulted in a penalty.
 All issues have been abated and closed out with the relevant authorities, and we've established appropriate controls to ensure ongoing compliance.